-talukas.
-The aguifer is backbone for entire region and designed for groundwater recharge augmentation.
-As groundwater extracted for this aquifer is being used a part of this, demonstration has been designed to for various purposes like drinking, domestic use, convert non used bore well into artificial recharge irrigation and others.
-The groundwater resource is bore well.
-This demonstration activity has been under threat of water table depletion and quality implemented at farm level with 06 farmers of Jharpara deterioration.
+Coastal region of Kutchh has potential aguifer known as Kankavati sandstone speeded over 04 coastal talukas.
+The aguifer is backbone for entire region and groundwater extracted for this aquifer is being used for various purposes like drinking, domestic use, irrigation and others.
+The groundwater resource is under threat of water table depletion and quality deterioration.
 Therefore, it is required to manage the resource for long term sustainability with approach of Participatory Groundwater Management (PGWM).
-To set demonstration, series of discussion have been PGWM program is being implemented on Kankavati sandstone aquifer by Arid Communities and as Kankavati sandstone speeded over 04 coastal support of Adani Foundation, the program is being implemented in 10 villages of Mundra Taluka jointly by
+PGWM program is being implemented on Kankavati sandstone aquifer by Arid Communities and Technologies (ACT) with multi partners.
+With the support of Adani Foundation, the program is being implemented in 10 villages of Mundra Taluka jointly by ACT, Geo Science Services (GSS) and PARAB water management.